mwfrost/insurance_estimator/insurance_estimator.md

 ```

-Plot the ranges behind the distribution graphs.
+Plot the ranges behind the kernel density graphs.

 ```r